ameen247/K-Nearest-Neighbors-/README.md

 2. Calculate the distance of unknown case from all the cases(Euclidian, Manhattan, Minkowski or Weighted)

-3. Select the K-observations in the training data that are nearest to the unknown data point
+3. Select the K-observations in the training data that are nearest to the unknown data point.

 4. Predict the response of the unknown data point using the most popular response value from the K-Nearest Neighbors